-These marketing apps can help you track trends, provide insights, demonstrate best practices and help you understand new technology.
-Most of these are free or inexpensive and may lead you to develop fresh strategies for your business.
+The Creative Canvas Website Solutions can help you track trends, provide insights, demonstrate best practices and help you understand new technology.
+There are some apps, most of these are free or inexpensive and may lead you to develop fresh strategies for your business.

 This gallery of real world marketing case studies is updated every day.
 You also can subscribe to a newsletter to receive the most recent updates.

 While this might not immediately appear to be a marketing app, it’s a wonderful research and learning tool.
 It can help you find great stories to add to your content strategy.
 Google Books service has a new design on desktop and new features use machine learning to connect images with book suggestions.

 You click on a picture of an elephant, for example, and you can find iconic books like “The Elephant Man” or Agatha Christie’s “Elephants Remember.”
 You’ll also see a story about the image.

 Select a title and you’ll see a page with a summary and a link to Google Books with information including the book’s description, author’s bio and other works, reviews from readers and options for purchasing or borrowing the book.
 There are also bibliographies and a citation tool for those using the service for research.

 More than 85% of Facebook, Twitter and YouTube video is consumed without audio – mostly because people are watching at work :)